gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

 ### Connecting your GL-S10
 Click the "scan" button in the upper right corner.
 The scanning result automatically filters out non-GL-S10 devices.
 If more than one GL-S10 are scanned, select the devices you want to connect according to the BLE MAC address on the label at the bottom of your GL-S10 shell (as shown below).

-**Notice:** WAN MAC address is BLE MAC address minus 1, WiFi MAC address is BLE MAC address minus 2
+**Note:** WAN MAC address is BLE MAC address minus 1, WiFi MAC address is BLE MAC address minus 2
 <center><img src="https://static.gl-inet.com/docs/en/3/setup/gl-s10/S10_Use_Manual_Pic/Pic6.png", width = 300></center>
 <center>Figure 6</center>
 <br>